There's something special about the Shannonville World's Fair.

 The fair is an important part of Shannonville’s history because, in the early days, a fair would have been one of few opportunities for people of the community to get together for a weekend and celebrate the harvest season.
 It would be a rare chance for farmers to mingle with their friends and neighbors.
 Keeping the fair alive, keeps that tradition alive.
 This fair, like many others, features tractor and horse pull contests, cattle shows, horse shows and of course pie contests, you name it.

 The Shannonville Agricultural Society which runs the fair, is a healthy group of volunteers who are always willing to do the tedious work needed to run the fair every year.
-Of course very generous businesses and a Tyendinaga Township Council provide much needed sponsorships.
+Of course very generous businesses and a Tyendinaga Township Council provide our much needed sponsorship's.